TradeTrust/tradetrust-website/cms/carousel/home-carousel.md

     description: >
       Learn more about this technology method that underpins how TradeTrust deals with verifiable documents!

-      *also available on the website of United Nations Economic Commission for Europe (UNECE)
     buttonDownload:
       label: Download Now
       file: /static/uploads/white-paper-verifiable-credentials-CBT.pdf